-Note: This structure has a T4-lysozyme domain instead of the third cytoplasmic loop as a stabilizing feature for crystallography.
-Normally, we would truncate this lysozyme segment and perform loop modeling as discussed in the comparative modeling tutorial to regenerate the intracellular loop.
-However in the interest of time, we will use the lysozyme containing structure as the eticlopride binding site is far from the intracellular domain.
+Note: This structure has a T4-lysozyme domain instead of the third cytoplasmic loop.
+The T4-lysozyme is a stabilizing feature to aid in crystallography.
+Normally, we would truncate this lysozyme segment and perform loop modeling (as discussed in the RosettaCM tutorial) to regenerate the intracellular loop.
+However in the interest of time, we will keep the lysozyme containing structure because the eticlopride binding site is far from the intracellular domain.

-- 3. Next, we will prepare the ligand files by generating params using a eticlopride conformational library. - 1. cd into the directory named ligand\prep cd ../ligand\prep

-- $2. \ In the directory, you will find a pair of already prepared files: eticlopride.sdf and eticlopride\conformers.sdf$ - 1. eticlopride.sdf: This contains the eticlopride structure found in the 3PBL protein complex.
+- 3. Next, we will prepare the ligand files.
+Most of these files are already prepared for you in the interest of time, but the steps are explained. - 1. cd into the directory named ligand\prep/ - cd ../ligand\prep - 2.
+In the directory, you will find a pair of already prepared files: eticlopride.sdf and eticlopride\conformers.sdf - 1. eticlopride.sdf: This contains the eticlopride structure found in the 3PBL protein complex.

-Note: You can also find the ligand file from this particular PDB structure by going to the 3PBL page and scrolling down to the "Ligand Chemical Component" section.
-From there, you can click "Download" under the ETQ identifier.
+Note: You can also find the ligand file from this particular PDB structure by going to the 3PBL page and scrolling down to the "Small Molecules" section.
+From there, you can click "Download SDF File" under the ETQ identifier.

-2. eticlopride\conformers.sdf: This is a library of conformations for eticlopride generated outside of Rosetta.
-The downloaded ligand .sdf file only contains conformations found in the PDB so we must expand the library to properly sample the conformational space.
-We also need to add hydrogens since they are not resolved in the crystal structure.
-Feel free to open the file in Pymol and use the arrow keys to scroll through the different conformations:
+2. eticlopride\conformers.sdf: This is a set of conformations for eticlopride generated outside of Rosetta.
+The downloaded ligand eticlopride.sdf file contains only the single conformation found in the PDB so we must expand the library to properly sample the conformational space.
+We also need to add hydrogen atoms to the model since they are not resolved in the crystal structure.
+Feel free to open the file in Pymol and use the arrow keys in the bottom right of the window to scroll through the different conformations: